 OverviewThe parks of the Gulf Coast Network are ecologically diverse, isolated, and imbedded in a landscape known for its short geological history and rapid rate of change.
 The region straddles both temperate and subtropical climatic zones and includes islands, shorelines, floodplains, and rolling hills.
-Due to its unique location on the landscape, parks in the Gulf Coast Network host high biodiversity in plants, birds, reptiles and amphibians.
-Yet the integrity of park ecosystems and natural resources are potentially threatened by other landscape-level forces.
+Because many different zones converge in this region, its parks often have high biodiversity in plants, birds, reptiles and amphibians.
+Yet the integrity of park ecosystems and natural resources are potentially threatened by several landscape-level forces.
 For example, network parks are generally small and unconnected to other habitat patches within altered landscapes experiencing rapid human development.
-Additionally, the region experiences frequent extreme storm events which could have widespread effects on both environments and biota.
+Additionally, the region experiences frequent extreme storm events that have widespread effects on both environments and biota.
 These factors pose a strong collective challenge to park resource managers and the Gulf Coast Network monitoring program.
 The network is also challenged to document and monitor the diverse plants, animals and processes that make up each park ecosystem, with many of these entities being relatively unstudied.

 Geology and Ecoregions